jrrickard/jrrickard.github.io/_posts/2016-10-20-winter-series-the-xenon-impl.markdown

 Some important things to keep in mind with Xenon is that it isn't really intended to facilitate building things using normal object oriented design.
 It discourages inheritance and focuses on code-reuse through composition of stateless helper services or stateless utility classes.
 It also very highly discourages blocking operations.
 Working with within these constraints took some adjustment for me.
 When I first started implementing the Winter Series app, I made the mistake of emebedding logic into stateful services (base classes) and tried to share this into my services through inheritance.
 This didn't work that well in practice and also caused some issues with testing the code.
 Writing testable code when I violated the Xenon principles actually became pretty difficult and more or less forced me into writing code that I think fit a little better with the model.
 As an example, I had wrote some Task services that did some blocking calls to a client library that called an external service.
 Writing unit tests for the Task service was actually quite difficult because I could not Mock the service easily.
 This led me to refactor into a stateless utility class that I interacted with via a stateless helper service.
 That was much easier to provide a mock implementation of, which I think led to more testable code.

 Let's take a look at the building blocks of my Winter Series app, starting with a Participant.
-I need to be able to do CRUD operations of race participants, so we need a PODO and a Service object to deal with it.
+I need to be able to do CRUD operations of race participants, so we need a PODO and a Service to deal with it.

 First, the PODO: